amandayclee/amandayclee/README.md

 - 💬 Feel free to ask me about making dumplings!
 - 📫 Reach out to me at [LinkedIn](https://linkedin.com/in/yichienleee).
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I've never told a joke!
+- ⚡ Fun fact: I love water coloring in my free time.
+Do you know that traditional watercolor never uses opaque white?

 ### Tech Stack ...
 Language